The Shores of Botany Bay: History

+Probably (although without the exact lyrics not definitive) the song first cited in print sung as "The Good Ship Ragamuffin" in a Mt.
+Gambier South Australian newspaper in 1895.

+Due to it mentioning an “..eight hour shift…”, it must have been written after 1873, as this was when that Victorian Colonial Government work Contract Standard was passed into law.

 The earliest known version of The Shores of Botany Bay was collected by Australian folklorist John Meredith from the singer Duke Tritton in the mid 20th century.
 Tritton recalled learning this song while busking in Sydney, but did not claim authorship.
 However, he states that he had written the final verse, which was later published in Volume 6, Issue 2 of the Bush Music Club's magazine Singabout in 1967.
 Meredith featured The Shores of Botany Bay in his publication Folk Songs of Australia and the Men and Women Who Sang Them in 1967.

 Recordings

 "The Shores of Botany Bay" has been recorded many times by a variety of artists, including: